Theater Arts (THA)

 3 Units (LEC 48-54)

-This course introduces film aesthetics and theory which focuses on the art, technology, and business of film making.
-Elements of film production such as mise-en-scene, cinematography, composition, lighting and sound are explored for the purpose of film analysis.
-Analyses of both narrative and non-narrative filmic texts are explored to develop the students' perception, appreciation and analytic skills in film studies.
+This course introduces film aesthetics and theory which focuses on the art, technology, and business of filmmaking.
+Elements of film production such as narrative structures, mise-en-scene, cinematography, performance, editing, and sound are explored for the purpose of demonstrating how artistic and technical choices create meaning.
+Analysis of both narrative and non-narrative filmic texts are explored to develop the students' perception, appreciation and analytic skills in film studies.
 Hollywood models of marketing and distribution, as well as independent film making approaches are studied.

 Transfers to both UC/CSU